otrv4/otrv4/otrv4.md

 conversation whenever it detects the correspondent supports it; or so that it refuses to send non-encrypted messages to Bob, ever.

-Query Messages are not allowed to be sent in `ENCRYPTED_MESSAGES` state.
+Note that query Messages are not allowed to be sent in `ENCRYPTED_MESSAGES` state.

 The version string is constructed as follows: